We’ve written a lot about the attributes of high-achieving adults and what makes them different from the rest. But what about successful kids?

 Follow-up studies 40 years found that the children who were more able to resist temptation grew up to be adults with better test scores, less substance abuse, and better social skills.
 They also ended up being less obese and more able to deal with stress.

 “Top performers in every field–athletes, musicians, CEOs, artists–are all more consistent than their peers,” writes James Clear, an author, and speaker who studies the habits of successful people.
 “They show up and deliver day after day while everyone else gets bogged down with the urgencies of daily life and fights a constant battle between procrastination and motivation.”

 It may seem strange, but one of the best things a parent can do is let their kid fail.

 Dr. Stephanie O’Leary is a clinical psychologist and author of Parenting in the Real World: The Rules Have Changed.
-She specializes in neuropsychology, and explains that failure is good for kids in a number of ways.
+She specializes in neuropsychology and explains that failure is good for kids in a number of ways.

 Firstly, failure helps a child learn how to cope, which is an essential skill for facing inevitable hardships later in life.
 Secondly, it helps kids learn to relate to others in more genuine ways.
-Third, failure instils the values of hard work and sustained efforts, which have been found to be essential traits of successful people.
-Finally, kids that fail become more resilient.
+Third, failure instills the values of hard work and sustained efforts, which have been found to be essential traits of successful people.
+Finally, kids that fail actually become more resilient.

 9. Encourage them to travel

 The Student and Youth Travel Association (SYTA) surveyed 1,432 U.S. teachers who believed travel positively impacted kids in these ways:

 - Desire to travel more (76%)